MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 ## Optimization case study

 The sample application examined in this case study is a .NET application that runs queries against a database of blogs and blog posts.
 It utilizes the Entity Framework, a popular ORM (Object-Relational Mapping) for .NET, to interact with a SQLite local database.
 The application is structured to execute a large number of queries, simulating a real-world scenario where a .NET application might be required to handle extensive data retrieval tasks.
-The sample application is a modified version of the [Entity Framework sample](/ef/core/querying/).
+The sample application is a modified version of the [Entity Framework getting started sample](/ef/core/get-started/overview/first-app).

 The primary performance issue with the sample application lies in how it manages compute resources and interacts with the database.
 The application suffers from a common performance bottleneck that significantly impacts its efficiency and, consequently, the compute costs associated with running it.
 The problem includes the following symptoms: